 Loan officers are constantly looking for ways to differentiate themselves from the competition.
-Sometimes, in order to be different and build effective and long-lasting relationships, you have to take a page from the techniques of the past.
+Sometimes, in order to be different and build effective and long-lasting relationships, you have to take a page from sales techniques of the past.

 1. Handwritten notes

-The handwritten thank-you note is an under appreciated tool when it comes to relationship building.
+The handwritten thank-you note is an underappreciated tool when it comes to relationship building.
 There is something special about receiving even the simplest of notes in the mail, hidden amongst the never-ending stack of bills and pre-approved credit card offers.

-Email is a great tool to quickly communicate information between people, but there is nothing memorable about it.
+Email is a great way to quickly communicate information between people, but there is nothing memorable about it.
 Handwriting even a brief message shows your clients that you took the time to put pen to paper, a much more intimate form of correspondence that shows your appreciation for their business.

 Stay efficient with this practice by pre-labeling and pre-stamping envelopes.